dfinity/sdk/docs/cli-reference/dfx-canister.md

 dfx canister call counter get --async
 ```

-In this example, the command includes the `--async` option to indicate that you want to make a separate `request-status` call rather than waiting to poll the local canister execution environment or the {platform} for the result.
+In this example, the command includes the `--async` option to indicate that you want to make a separate `request-status` call rather than waiting to poll the local canister execution environment or the Internet Computer for the result.
 The `--async` option is useful when processing an operation might take some time to complete.
 The option enables you to continue performing other operations then check for the result using a separate `dfx canister request-status` command.
 The returned result will be displayed as the IDL textual format.

 #### Using the IDL syntax